MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/roadmap-for-developing-ndis-filter-drivers.md

 - Step 10: Sign and distribute your driver.

   The final step is to sign (optional) and distribute the driver.
-If your driver meets the quality standards that are defined for the [Windows Hardware Certification Kit (HCK)](https://go.microsoft.com/fwlink/p/?LinkId=733613), you can distribute it through the Microsoft Windows Update program.
+If your driver meets the quality standards that are defined for the [Windows Hardware Compatibilty Program](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/), you can distribute it through the Microsoft Windows Update program.
 For more information about how to distribute a driver, see [Distributing a Driver](https://docs.microsoft.com/windows-hardware/drivers).

 These are the basic steps.
 Additional steps might be necessary based on the needs of your individual driver.